Skip to content

 It’s especially important to ask questions in the case of a vehicle with no warranty, as although there are no laws against this, it can sometimes be a sign that the dealer is trying to hide details about the car’s condition.

-If you’re worried about the condition of a vehicle, you can always get Green Flag's Vehicle Check (a cheaper, more comprehensive HPI Check).
+If you’re worried about the condition of a vehicle, you can use Green Flag's Vehicle Check (a cheaper, more comprehensive HPI Check).

 How to claim a warranty